Creating a great Mix: Tone-matching

 What has this got to do with singing?

-Take this tone-matching analogy in guitar amps.
-What they are trying to do is take something that sounds a beautiful way NATURALLY, and try to emulate that in a domain that does NOT naturally sound that way.
-It does so incrementally and repeat efforts to tone-match helps refine that sound.
+What guitarists are trying to do with modellers, is to take something that sounds a beautiful way NATURALLY, and try to emulate that in a domain that does NOT naturally sound that way.
+It takes time and repeated analysis, constant tweaks, to slowly get the tones to match.

 This is huge

 THIS is one key attribute of developing a great mix.
 Once the chest voice is established appropriately, tone-matching that quality throughout the range is what breeds a solid, powerful and expressive, mix.
-And few ever take the time to get that granular about their voice and any mix that may be established.
+Few ever take the time to get that granular about their voice and any mix that may be established, but countless testimonials of my clients show that it is very possible and absolutely worth it.

 Uptown Funk – Mark Ronson